laharikunder/FocusFlow-Student-Productivity-OS/README.md

 </p>

 ---
-Welcome to FocusForge — a zero-friction productivity web app designed for students who want to plan, focus, and thrive without flipping between different tabs and losing their minds
+Welcome to FocusFlow — a zero-friction productivity web app designed for students who want to plan, focus, and thrive without flipping between different tabs and losing their minds
 ##  Why FocusFlow?
 Because:
 -> You're tired of juggling Google Calendar, Notion, Pomodoro timers, and sticky notes like a circus clown